This guide assumes you have a basic understanding of Jina, if you haven’t, please check out Jina 101 first.

 Supporting cross-modal search in Jina is very easy.
 A user just needs to properly set the modality field of the input documents and design the Flow in such a way that the queries target the desired embedding space.

 We have created an example project that follows the cross-modal search manner.
 The Image Search using Captions example allows users to search for images by giving corresponding caption descriptions.

 We encode images and its captions (any descriptive text of the image) in separate indexes, which are later queried in a cross-modal fashion.
 It queries the text index using image embeddings and queries the image index using text embeddings.

-In order to support multi-modal search and to make it easy to build such applications, Jina provides three components:
+In order to support these patterns and to make it easy to build such applications, Jina provides three components:

 MultiModalDocument is a Document composed by multiple documents with different modalities.